ALL AGES & LEVELS

 drums • guitar • bass • piano • voice

-Located on the Denton, TX we offer private lessons to all ages & levels on drums & percussion, guitar, piano (classical & jazz), bass (electric & upright) and voice.
+Located in Denton, TX at 901 S. Elm St. we offer private lessons to all ages & levels on drums & percussion, guitar, piano, bass and voice.

 We work weekly with both beginners of all ages as well as experienced players looking to improve in a specific area of study.
 Whether your aspirations are to make music your life, pick up an instrument as a hobby, or even learn an additional instrument, we will cover the essential repertoire and methods for your chosen instrument while creating a weekly lesson flow that fits your individual needs.